 The in-plant alliances in Germany exemplify a partnership between employers and employees.
 Acting as co-managers, union representatives gain additional power and responsibilities at the firm level.
 But political conflicts are created because some firms do not reach the employment objectives agreed on in the respective alliance .

-In general, restructuring a company comes mostly from management in response to an imminent economic crisis or with the aim of increasing the company’s competitiveness.
+In general, restructuring a company comes mostly from management in response to an imminent economic crisis or with the aim of increasing the company's competitiveness.
 Thus, the bargaining power of works councils seems to be relatively weak and gives management leeway for wage moderation to preserve employment during an economic crisis.
-But the negotiation of such contracts seems less confrontational than US-type concession bargaining, with union-busting and avoidance strategies often associated with in-plant alliances, and job security not always exchanged for employee concessions.
+The negotiation of such contracts seems less confrontational than US-type concession bargaining, with union-busting and avoidance strategies often associated with in-plant alliances, and job security not always exchanged for employee concessions.

 Reducing the risk of failure of in-plant alliances